 Follow these steps, reducing each component separately:

-1. Reduce the birth month to a single digit (unless it’s a Master Number 11, 22, or 33 in your method).
+- Reduce the birth month to a single digit (keep 11, 22, or 33 if you treat them as Master Numbers).

-2. Reduce the birth day to a single digit or recognize 11, 22, 33 if they appear.
+- Reduce the birth day to a single digit, or recognize 11, 22, or 33 if they appear.

-4. Add the three results together and reduce the total to a single digit, unless the total is 11, 22, or 33—these are Master Numbers and are often left unreduced in many traditions.3
+- Add the three results and reduce the total to a single digit, unless the final total is 11, 22, or 33—Master Numbers often remain unreduced for added nuance3.

 Life Path number = 6